 Learn About the 1855 Indiana Anti-Slavery Case, Freeman v.
-Robinson, from Courts in the Classroom.
+Robinson.

 Though the trial courts and the appellate courts have different jobs, they work together to form one system of justice.
 When a decision is made by a higher court, the lower courts must follow it.
 Once a case is decided, it establishes a precedent, or a judicial decision that should be followed when a similar case comes to court.
 To serve as precedent for a pending case, a prior decision must have almost the same question of law and almost the same facts.
 If the precedent is from the same court or a higher court, such as the state's Supreme Court, the lower court must follow it.
 For example, the Indiana Supreme Court made a rule against slavery in 18201.
 In all slavery cases that came after the 1820 decision, any decisions made by an Indiana trial court had to follow the Supreme Court's ruling that slavery was illegal.
 If the precedent is from another area, such as another state's Supreme Court, it can be considered, but it does not have to be followed.

 Learn More About Brown v.
 Board of Education from Courts in the Classroom.